neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 <summary>Hint ✨</summary>
 In Next.js, the place to store data or states that need to be accessed across the app is in <code>_app.js</code>.

-It's best practice to consolidate related information in a single state.
-However, if you're not comfortable with this approach, you can use separate states.
-Keep in mind that you’ll need to identify which information corresponds to each art piece, so consider saving the slug or a unique identifier in each state to maintain clarity.

 </details>

 ### 1. Spotlight Page